walkingshark/cs61b/proj2/gitlet-design.md

 ## Algorithms
 ### init
 should create a new repo instance R, other commands should consider if R exist.
-This design can solve the problem that every command method in repo has to be static and stuffs it uses has to be static too.
+This design can solve the problem that every command method in repo has to be static and stuffs it uses has to be static too. a repo is never instantiated, instead a .gitlet dir is created
 ### Add
 add a new blob
 update staging area